simplybusiness/rabbit_feed/README.md

 Provides a means to define all events that are published by an application.
 Defines the event names and the payload associated with each event.
 The DSL is converted into a schema that is serialized along with the event payload, meaning the events are self-describing.
 This is accomplished using Apache [Avro](http://avro.apache.org/docs/current/).
 This also validates the event payload against its schema before it is published.

+Event definitions are cumulative, meaning you can load multiple `EventDefinitions` blocks.

 Here is an example DSL:

 ```ruby